lnis-uofu/OpenFPGA/docs/source/manual/file_formats/pcf_custom_command_config_file.rst

 .. option:: pb_type name="<string>"

-  Specifies the programmable block associated with this command, whose configuration bits will be modified.
+  Specify the programmable block associated with this command, whose configuration bits will be modified.

+.. note:: Please provide the full path of the ``pb_type`` in the VPR hierarchy.
+It must be a pb_type in a mappable mode which is not disabled during packing.

 .. option:: mode name="<string>" value="<bit pattern>"